Ross-Byrne/CountdownRacket/README.md

 With Racket installed, navigate to the main folder and open __main.rkt__ in the Racket IDE Dr Racket.

+### Note
+I allocated 5000MB of RAM to racket, to use when running the script.
+I think 4GBs is probably enough but 5GBs definitely works.

+On my laptop, the script only takes about 1 minute to finish executing.
+I am however using Ubuntu with an i7 CPU, 12GBs of RAM and an SSD.
+Results may vary.

 Once the file is open, press f5 to start running it.
 As stated above, it will automatically solve the problem with the target number: 200 and the list of 6 numbers: (100, 25, 10, 2, 2, 1).
 Once the solutions are found, a list of all the solutions are printed to the screen followed by a message informing the user how many solutions were found.
 This is because 6000 or more solutions can be found depending on the target number and list of 6 numbers selected.